UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Kathy_Humphry.md

 It used to be great in Scandinavia, but I’m told that even there it’s beginning to fizzle out again.
 I mean, they used to send somebody around if your kid was sick.
-My husband, who’s the best father/mother/wife you could imagine: when the last child came, he’d say, “Oh that’s okay; I’ll look after that one.” \[But\] when it came to making arrangements, he’d forgotten.
+My husband, who’s the best fathermother/wife you could imagine: when the last child came, he’d say, “Oh that’s okay; I’ll look after that one.” \But\ when it came to making arrangements, he’d forgotten.
 It was always back to me.
 If I asked for time off, it was socially acceptable, but if he asked for time off it was not socially acceptable.

 **Abbate:**

-So even if he wanted to, it was \[difficult\].
+So even if he wanted to, it was \difficult\.

 **Humphry:**